Module: Familia::Horreum::ManagementMethods

 This method serves as a factory method for creating and persisting new instances of the class.
 It combines object instantiation, existence checking, and persistence in a single operation.

 After instantiation, the method checks if an object with the same identifier already exists.
-If it does, a Familia::Problem exception is raised to prevent overwriting existing data.
+If it does, a Familia::RecordExistsError exception is raised to prevent overwriting existing data.

 Finally, the method saves the new instance returns it.